myned-ai/bonsai-connectors/README.md

 You will need to create an account with Microsoft Bonsai.
 Follow instructions: https://docs.microsoft.com/en-us/bonsai/guides/account-setup

-Bonsai Gym requires two environment variables to be set to be able to connect to Microsoft Bonsai:
+Bonsai Connector requires two environment variables to be set to be able to connect to Microsoft Bonsai:

 **SIM_ACCESS_KEY**.
 You can copy it from the Account Settings page.